samdze/playdate-nim/README.md

 echo 'include playdate/build/config' > config.nims;
 ```

-Finally, setup the structure of the package, which prepares your application to be compiled and bundled correctly:
+3. Finally, run this command to setup the structure of the project, which prepares your application to be compiled and bundled correctly:

 ```
 nimble setup